shangyuantech/submarine/website/docs/gettingStarted/quickstart.md

           Number:  8000
 Events:            <none>
 ```

+And then you can use `http://localhost:32080/seldon/submarine-user-test/1/1/api/v1.0/doc/` to access the `swagger-ui` to get the REST api details

 6. After successfully serving the model, we can test the results of serving using the test python code [serve_predictions.py](https://github.com/apache/submarine/blob/master/dev-support/examples/quickstart/serve_predictions.py)